GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-update-agency-policies.md

 Your accessibility policies should explain that your agency is obligated to:

-  1. Make Information and Communication Technology (ICT) accessible to people with disabilities; and
+  1. Make information and communication technology (ICT) accessible to people with disabilities; and
   2. Accommodate the needs of employees and program participants, while meeting the Revised 508 requirements.

 These policies should acknowledge that failing to meet these obligations could result in unlawful discrimination against people with disabilities, and put the agency at risk.